Mini concept cars: ADO74

-In 1972 British Leyland began considering a replacement for the then 13-year-old Mini known initially as Project Ladybird.
-With the cancellation of the 9X under BMC the small car market had been left to the growing band of superminis which, as the 9X had done, took the Mini concept and improved on it.
+In 1972 British Leyland began considering a replacement for the then 13-year-old Mini, known initially as Project Ladybird.
+With the cancellation of the 9X under BMC, the small car market had been left to the growing number of superminis which, as the 9X had done, took the Mini concept and developed it further.

-The main improvement was from the realisation that the Mini's incredibly small size was not entirely necessary.
-Superminis were still much smaller than the usual small family car but were slightly larger than the Mini, which led to significantly more useful interior space without the need for the compromises in seating position, drivetrain refinement and low equipment levels that the Mini used to create its spacious but small interior.
-The Italian engineer Dante Giacosa had long been Issigonis' main rival when it came to mastery of small car design and his transverse (but no gearbox-in-sump) engine layout and the addition of a hatchback (both ideas that Issigonis had himself seen as a way of improving the Mini on the 9X) provided the template for the new generation of superminis.
+The main development was the realisation that the Mini's small size was not entirely necessary.
+Superminis were still smaller than the usual small family car but somewhat larger than the Mini, allowing more usable interior space without the seating position, drivetrain refinement and equipment compromises that the Mini used to create its spacious but small interior.
+The Italian engineer Dante Giacosa had long been Issigonis' main rival in small car design, and his transverse engine layout (without a gearbox-in-sump) combined with a hatchback — both ideas Issigonis had himself considered as ways of improving on the 9X — provided the template for the new generation of superminis.

 British Leyland now had to catch up with the market.
-The ADO74 project considered various proposed car sizes, from a direct Mini replacement, a more conventional supermini and a compact saloon.
-Unsurprisingly the mid-sized option was chosen and styling proposals were drawn up by Harris Mann and Giovanni Michelotti, with Mann's design going forward.
+The ADO74 project considered various proposed car sizes, from a direct Mini replacement to a more conventional supermini and a compact saloon.
+The mid-sized option was chosen, and styling proposals were drawn up by Harris Mann and Giovanni Michelotti, with Mann's design going forward.
 The result was over 15 inches longer than the Mini, with a wheelbase 10 inches longer.
-Like the 9X (and most of its would-be competitors) the ADO74 used MacPherson strut front suspension, but with independent trailing arms at the rear, akin to the contemporary Honda Civic.
-Power was to have come from the proposed H-Series later K-Series engines, which were all-new designs that owed little to the A-Series engine though it could have just as easily been built with the A-Series initially due to the company's financial state.
+Like the 9X (and most of its would-be competitors) the ADO74 used MacPherson strut front suspension, but with independent trailing arms at the rear, similar to the contemporary Honda Civic.
+Power was to have come from the proposed H-Series later K-Series engines, which were new designs that owed little to the A-Series engine, though it could have just as easily been built with the A-Series initially due to the company's financial state.

-The ADO74 project progressed slowly - partly due to continuing corporate problems at BL and partly due to the need for numerous design changes requested by the firm's overseas sales division, Leyland International, which took the view that the ADO74 was too conventional and that it would be better to create another innovative car rather than compete directly with the established competition.
-The supermini market moved quickly in the early 'Seventies and the ADO74 underwent several redesigned to keep abreast of these changes in order that it wouldn't be outdated as soon as it was released.
-Eventually these changes became so significant that BL realized that it would be better to start from scratch.
+The ADO74 project progressed slowly, partly due to continuing corporate problems at BL and partly due to the need for numerous design changes requested by the firm's overseas sales division, Leyland International, which took the view that the ADO74 was too conventional and that it would be better to create another innovative car rather than compete directly with the established competition.
+The supermini market moved quickly in the early 'Seventies and the ADO74 underwent several redesigns to keep pace with these changes.
+Eventually these changes became significant enough that BL decided it would be better to start from scratch.
 The ADO74 project was cancelled in 1973 and the ADO88 project took its place.